A cystectomy is a surgery to remove all or part of the bladder:

 Previous surgery in the abdomen or pelvis, or

 to the area increases your risk of complications.

-You may need to take antibiotics to prevent infection and laxatives to clean out the bowels.
+You may need to take antibiotics to prevent infection and laxatives to clean out your bowels.

 The night before, you may be asked not to eat anything and to only drink clear liquids.
 Do not eat or drink anything after midnight or on the morning of the procedure.
 This includes avoiding clear liquids, coffee, tea, and water.